 Capstar provides a quick, simple solution when you spot fleas on your pet.
 It’s also useful when you have a new pet coming into your flea-free home that may be carrying fleas on their coat, like a stray cat.
 But it does not provide your pet with long-term prevention against fleas and could make your pet sick with long-term use.
 Capstar only targets adult fleas on your pet and does kill the eggs or larvae that may be on your pet’s skin/coat or in your home.
 It, therefore, can’t get rid of an existing infestation.

 If your pet has fleas, even after using Capstar, it’s important to give your home and any bedding your pet uses a thorough clean.
 Vacuum underneath and behind furniture, wash any bedding on a 60-degree cycle, as well as use a home treatment designed to kill fleas in the environment.

 You will need to speak to your veterinarian about a suitable long-term parasite prevention program, and they will be able to discuss the different options with you to find the best product for your pet.

 Is Capstar expensive?

 Capstar is not the cheapest flea product on the market, and its effectiveness and ease of use does come at a price.
-It falls into the middle price bracket – it certainly isn’t the cheapest, but not the most expensive either when compared to other flea products.
+It falls into the middle price bracket.
+It certainly isn’t the cheapest, but it’s not the most expensive either when compared to other flea products.